djbrownbear/epa-aqs-project/readme.md

 See the Sign Up section to register an email address for API access.

+Building with AI - check out the [`prompt.md`](https://github.com/djbrownbear/epa-aqs-project/blob/main/prompt.md) file to see the working prompts used to build the project.
+Some intervention was needed along the way and we did our best to document that.
+It is better to be simple and start small.
+Integrate each step of the prompt sequentially to reduce potential errors.
+Test and troubleshoot early and often.

 ## Sign Up

 This service creates an account or resets a password.
 Requires validation of registered email address.
 Email will be sent to the registered address from <aqsdatamart@epa.gov>.